 In May 2020, we entered into a promissory note with Bank of America, NA for aggregate loan proceeds of \$356,000 (the Loan) under the Small Business Administration (the SBA) Paycheck Protection Program of the Coronavirus Aid, Relief and Economic Security Act of 2020 (the CARES Act).
 We believe we used at least 60% of the Loan proceeds for covered payroll costs in accordance with the relevant terms and conditions of the CARES Act, as amended by the Paycheck Protection Program Flexibility Act.
 The Loan has a two-year term and bears interest at a rate of 1% per annum.
 The Loan may be forgiven partially or fully if the Loan proceeds are used for covered costs provided that such amounts are incurred during the covered period commencing on receipt of the Loan proceeds and at least 60% of any forgiven amount has been used for covered payroll costs.
-Any forgiveness of the Loan will be subject to approval by the SBA and will require us to apply for such treatment in the future.
+The Loan was forgiven in August 2021.

-Our cash balance at December 31, 2020 was \$2.7 million.
-Until we are successful in our efforts for capital infusion, which is not entirely within our control, a substantial doubt exists about our ability to continue as a going concern for a period of one year after the date of filing of these financial statements.
-We believe that the net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements into In addition, the ability of Agenus to continue to provide financial support is dependent on its ability to secure additional funding.
-In May 2021, Agenus entered into a license agreement with Bristol Myers Squibb Company pursuant to which Agenus received a \$200 million upfront cash payment.
+Our cash balance at June 30, 2021 was \$1.7 million.
+Until we are successful in our efforts to raise capital, which is not entirely within our control, a substantial doubt exists about our ability to continue as a going concern for a period of one year after the date of filing of these financial statements.
+We believe that the net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital expenditure requirements through the end of 2023.
+There is no guaranty that Agenus will continue funding our operations at the current level, or at all.
+In addition, the ability of Agenus to continue to provide financial support, if it chooses to do so, is dependent on its ability to secure additional funding.
+In May 2021, Agenus entered into a license agreement with Bristol-Myers Squibb Company pursuant to which Agenus received a \$200 million upfront cash payment in July 2021.